tbenade/wercker-devcenter/source/articles/languages/php.md

 ## PHP configuration

-Because the PHP box has phpenv installed, you can use `phpenv config-add` to add a custom configuration file:
+As the PHP box has phpenv installed, you can use `phpenv config-add` to add a custom configuration file:

 	- script:
 		name: Add project-config.ini
 		code: phpenv config-add project-config.ini

 You must have a `project-config.ini` file inside your code repository.
-Here is an example of the possible content of this file:
+Here is an example of the possible contents of this file:

 	date.timezone = "Europe/Amsterdam"